• Hopewell Animal Hospital

 • Wash pet bedding frequently.

-• Use flea and tick control products on a routine basis.
+• Use flea and tick control products on a routine basis, preferably ones that also control skin mites.

 Can I transmit disease to my dog?

 Transmission of disease can occur from people to dogs.
-Sore throats, tuberculosis, and fleas are common examples.
-Additionally, enteritis due to Campylobacter and Salmonella infections can be passed from an infected family member to the family dog.
+Common examples include certain viral respiratory infections, tuberculosis, ringworm, MRSA bacteria, and fleas.
+Additionally, gastroenteritis due to Campylobacter and Salmonella infections can be passed from an infected family member to the family dog.
+Like people, immunosuppressed dogs would be at a greater risk.